 - Do my images have alt text?
 To add or edit alternative text, right click on the image and select “Edit Alternate Text.”
 Alt text is a short description of the image which makes it accessible to vision-impaired users who rely on assistive technology.

 - Does my document have tables?
 If yes, use the Table Inspector.
 This can be found within the Reading Order tool described in step 3.
 This WEBAIM tutorial will help walk you through repairing inaccessible tables.

 If you’re using Acrobat Pro, try the “Make Accessible” Action Wizard.
 Action Wizards automate common multi-step processes in Acrobat, including several common steps in creating an accessible PDF.
 It is a helpful way to ensure you don’t miss any steps while making your document accessible.
 To run the wizard, use the Tools tab to add Action Wizard (it should be visible by default in Acrobat XI), then open Action Wizard and choose “Make Accessible.”
 The wizard will then run you through several steps necessary for guaranteeing PDF compliance.

 It’s very likely that your PDFs won’t be accessible on their first pass through the inspection software.
 At this point, you’ll need to either make your file accessible using the software, or you’ll need professional help; especially if you have a huge number of PDF files.
-If you are looking for a top-notch company to work with, Thrive Web Designs specializes in all ADA website compliance concerns, and can help you bring your PDF documents up to accessibility standards.
+If you are looking for a top-notch company to work with, White Whale Web Designs specializes in all ADA website compliance concerns, and can help you bring your PDF documents up to accessibility standards.